christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-By bridging high-level behavioral analogues with low-level computational mechanisms, this work hopes to contribute to the understanding of transformer models’ inner workings when performing structured ToM tasks.
+By bridging high-level behavioral analogues (tracking and updating belief states of entities) with low-level computational mechanisms (transformer attention heads, MLPs and residual streams), this work hopes to contribute to the understanding of transformer models’ inner workings when performing ToM tasks.

 The proposed ToM circuit:

-- Extends on the IOI work to identify specific attention heads that are pivotal to false belief tasks.
-The circuit tracks and updates belief states of entities in regards to locations and objects using strong formal linguistic competence and tentative functional competence via the manipulation of linguistic elements, to distinguish facts from the believed reality of a 3rd person perspective.
+- Extends on the <a href="https://www.alignmentforum.org/posts/3ecs6duLmTfyra3Gp/some-lessons-learned-from-studying-indirect-object" title="alignmentforums" rel="nofollow">IOI</a> (focuses on tracking a models ability to reconstruct the syntax of natural language) work to identify specific attention heads that are pivotal to false belief tasks.
+The proposed circuit tracks and updates belief states of entities in regards to locations and objects using strong formal linguistic competence and tentative functional competence via the manipulation of linguistic elements, to distinguish facts from the believed reality of a 3rd person perspective.

 - Works with copy suppression to ensure that distinct belief representations are tracked and preserved, preventing conflation between reality and differing actors' beliefs.
 This circuit's interplay allows for more accurate predictions of behavior based on mismatched beliefs, a hallmark of human ToM.